-StREAM will collate both demographic and student engagement data providing a more robust and detailed evidence base for monitoring, evaluating and learning how our success measures impact on the target group gap reduction.
-The evaluation is supported by a dedicated Data Analysts within the Centre for Academic Practice Enhancement who provides training and support to academics.
+The new system will collate both demographic and student engagement data providing a more robust and detailed evidence base for monitoring, evaluating and learning how our success measures impact on the target group gap reduction.
+The evaluation is supported by two dedicated Data Analysts within the Centre for Academic Practice Enhancement who also provide training and support to academics.
+A pilot evaluation will be undertaken in early 2020-21 with a full mixed methodology impact evaluation late 2021-22.
+A wider cross-functional evaluation of transitional support will be undertaken in 2022-23.

 2b.
-Personal Tutoring and academic advising
+Personal Tutoring